London Tube strike: All lines down after workers walk out

 TfL Rail, the Docklands Light Railway and tram services are operating normally.
 London Overground is running a reduced service.

+She said: "There are normally no people in the queue, lots of taxis and I usually get to work within 20 minutes.

+"Today I'm going to be late.
+This is the only mode of transport to get to work and I don't usually use the Tube because there is no step-free access at Charing Cross."

-Transport for London's (TfL) chief operating officer, Andy Lord said: "I apologise to customers for this and understand they will be frustrated by this strike action, but urge them not to take it out on those who are trying to help.
+Transport for London's (TfL's) chief operating officer, Andy Lord said: "I apologise to customers for this and understand they will be frustrated by this strike action, but urge them not to take it out on those who are trying to help.

 "We haven't proposed any changes to pensions or terms and conditions, and nobody has or will lose their jobs because of the proposals we have set out, so this action is completely unnecessary."

-The RMT Union has declared a second strike will take place on Thursday, unless a deal can be reached.
+The RMT union has declared a second strike will take place on Thursday, unless a deal can be reached.

 Analysis